 The business wants AI.
 You sign off on the architecture.

 Business teams want the AI.
 You vet the implementation.
-Ward starts read-only, runs on policy, and hands you every artifact you need before signature.
-Architecture, contracts, references — all on the table.
+Ward starts read-only, runs on policy, and hands you every artifact you need before signature: architecture, contracts, and references, all on the table.

 What lands on your desk